 Works: Any diameter greater than 1mm

 Use a drill or end mill to machine the hole.
 The dimensions of the drill bits are standardized (metric and imperial units).
 Reamers and boring tools are used to finish holes that require tight tolerances.
-For high precision holes with diameters less than 20 mm, standard diameters are recommended.
+Standard diameters are recommended for high-precision holes with diameters less than 20 mm.

 (7).
 Maximum depth

 Recommended: 4 times the nominal diameter

 Holes with non-standard diameters must be machined with end mills.
 In this case, the maximum cavity depth limit applies and the recommended maximum depth value should be used.
 Use a special drill (minimum Diameter 3 mm) to make deeper than typical holes.
 Blind holes machined with a drill have a tapered bottom surface (135-degree angle), while holes machined with an end mill are flat.

 There is no particular preference between through holes and blind holes in CNC machining.

 The Thread is cut with a tap, and the external Thread is cut with a die.
 Taps and dies can be used to cut threads to M2.
 CNC thread tools are common and favored by machinists because they limit the risk of tap breakage.
 CNC threading tools can be used to cut threads to M6.

 Recommended: 3 times the nominal diameter

 Most of the load applied to the Thread is carried by the few first teeth (up to 1.5 times the nominal diameter).
 Therefore a thread 3 times longer than the nominal Diameter is not required.

 For threads in blind holes cut with a tap (that is, all threads smaller than M6), add an unthreaded length equal to 1.5 times the nominal diameter at the bottom of the hole.
 When a CNC threading tool is available (i.e., threads larger than M6), the hole can be threaded over its entire length.